 I know, I know!
-That’s why I repertorized, because that’s always a possibility.
+That’s why I repertorized the whole case!

 When do we ignore or overrule a symptom?
 For example, Arg-nit was ruled out because the patient was cold instead of hot, but at the same time, we didn’t allow thirst for cold drinks to rule out Lycopodium!

+Very good point!
 You are so right!
-But, again, that’s why I repertorized, because the thirst, desire for sweets and being better for company certainly makes you think of Phosphorus!
-But when the repertorization turned up Lycopodium, suddenly the anxiety over the new job took on new meaning for me and I thought, “This could be the etiology!”
+But, again, that’s why I repertorized, because the thirst, desire for sweets and being better for company certainly makes you think of Phosphorus!!!!!
+But when the repertorization turned up Lycopodium, suddenly the anxiety over the new job took on new meaning!
+“This could be the etiology,” I thought!

 Is anybody else here today?

 Hi Elaine and Shana!